Ivan-Tang-3D/DSST_python/README.md

 # DSST_python

-# before using the run.py, cpompress the video and change the loading catagory.
+# before using the run.py, cpompress the video and change the loading directory.